danimrangel/response-interceptor-utility/README.md

 # Man in the middle response interceptor

-This is an utility for modifying data from Json RESTFULL API responses.
+This is an utility for modifying data from Json RESTFUL API responses.

 > Originally made for prevent waiting specific expedients from the conecta project